 So if they were less focused on themselves, they could do whatever it takes to make things a little better or learn to do better next time, and then they would’ve already felt better.

+Now, what’s also important to mention is that shaming yourself is a mechanism aimed at feeding perfectionism, which means that you’re not focused on the right thing.
 The “right” thing would be to let all the emotions be, learn the lessons you need to learn, do the things to make up (if there’s a need for that), and find ways to move on.

 Even though shame and blame have their place and we should feel them, it’s one thing to use them as a reflecting point that’s helping us navigate through the situation, and a completely different one if we use them as a defense mechanism to avoid doing the uncomfortable things or feeling emotions that are less comfortable that we need to feel to be able to move on.